akapernaros/react-spa-template/README.md

 # react-spa-template
 This is a template for react single-page applications.
 It contains all aspects needed for creating an app without "starting from scratch".
+It is my first react experience, so I just tried out a few things.

 This template integrates the following libraries/aspects:
 * i18n using `react-i18next`
 * Style/css, layout using `bootstrap`
-* components using `react-bootstrap` (wrapped in shared components)
+* components using `react-bootstrap` (wrapped in shared components, see kitchen-sink)
 * ... and more to come.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).